-At the Advanced Center for Orthopedics and Plastic Surgery, several of our orthopedic surgeons specialize in medial epicondylectomy and epicondylitis debridement (also known as Golfer’s and Tennis Elbow surgery), including Dr. Blotter, Dr. Davenport, Dr. Doppelt, and Dr. Taylor.
+At the Advanced Center for Orthopedics and Plastic Surgery, several of our orthopedic surgeons specialize in medial epicondylectomy and epicondylitis debridement (also known as Golfer’s and Tennis Elbow surgery), including Dr. Blotter, Dr. Doppelt, and Dr. Taylor.
 The Advanced Center for Orthopedics and Plastic Surgery has been performing Golfer’s and Tennis Elbow surgeries for more than three decades.
 That means your elbow surgery will be performed by a team whose experience and skill-set is virtually unmatched in Marquette, the surrounding Upper Peninsula, and throughout Northern Michigan.

 Golfer’s Elbow, or medial epicondylitis, is an orthopedic condition that occurs when the anterior tendons of the elbow become inflamed and stressed due to generally injury or overuse.